 Vystrčil and Hřib’s staunch support for Taiwan also relates to their liberal political parties — Civic Democratic Party (ODS) and Czech Pirate Party, respectively.
 The two parties pay more attention to values (freedom and democracy) vis-à-vis money (economy and investment).
 On the Taiwan issue, they tend to develop closer ties with Taiwan while challenging the one-China policy that the Chinese government imposed.

 The state level

-There are two opposing political camps, with one advocating value-oriented diplomacy and another emphasising pragmatism in foreign affairs.
-Their competition over the country’s diplomacy has made the Taiwan issue a battleground since the 1990s when Václav Havel, the first president of Czech Republic and originator of value-based diplomacy, adopted a pro-Taiwan policy during his presidency.
+There are two opposing political camps, with one advocating values-oriented diplomacy and another emphasising pragmatism in foreign affairs.
+Their competition over the country’s diplomacy has made the Taiwan issue a battleground since the 1990s when Václav Havel, the first president of Czech Republic and originator of values-based diplomacy, adopted a pro-Taiwan policy during his presidency.
 ODS and Czech Pirate Party, among others, are carrying on Havel's diplomatic legacy.

 The death of Jaroslav Kubera, Vystrčil’s predecessor, who planned to visit Taiwan in January 2020, allegedly had something to do with Chinese pressures.

 The current President Miloš Zeman is more practical.
 A representative of the pro-mainland Chinese camp, Zeman has endorsed the one-China policy and has been calling for the Czech Republic to develop closer ties with Beijing since his assumption of office in 2013.
 But the decline of China’s investment in the Czech Republic has given the opposition camp an opportunity to attack Zeman and his pro-China initiatives.
 Czech-China relations have soured considerably since then.